This is a named option in the Educational Leadership and Policy Analysis M.S.

 The program includes a practicum experience that requires 150 contact hours for an initial administrator license and an additional 75 hours for each additional administrative license.
 Cooperative program students enroll in their practicum at UW-Whitewater and complete the required hours under the guidance of the UW-Whitewater cooperative program director.

-Submission and approval of an online portfolio is required for both degree completion and certification.
+Submission and approval of an online portfolio is required for degree completion and certification.
 Portfolio requirements are available on the department website.

 Students in this program may not take courses outside the prescribed curriculum without faculty advisor and program director approval.
-Students in this program cannot enroll concurrently in other undergraduate, graduate or certificate programs.
+Students in this program cannot enroll concurrently in other undergraduate or graduate degree programs.

 Graduate School Policies